x-jesse/Piano-Tiles-Bot/README.md

 # NOTICE

-The workshop is now over, if you didn't make it, a recording is available [here](https://drive.google.com/file/d/1tA3ly7beOh7Rjz701zd8dTcFuR_OIQ0o/view?usp=sharing).
+The workshop is now over 😞, if you didn't make it, a recording is available [here](https://drive.google.com/file/d/1tA3ly7beOh7Rjz701zd8dTcFuR_OIQ0o/view?usp=sharing).
 The final code will also be posted shortly.
 For those of you that attended, please fill [this short feedback form](http://bit.ly/S21FeedbackForm) if you have the time.
-Thanks!
+Thanks😄!

+**UPDATE: Finished code has been added, sorry it took so long lol, I got a little distracted over the weekend haha 😅 - if you have any questions about the content of the workshop or just life in general, don't hesitate to reach out to me!**

 ## Introduction